Our Dream is to be part of a future where people of all abilities reach their potential and feel respected, happy and confident.

 SEAC members represent the Business Divisions, make suggestions and ideas for improvements in work areas, and are leaders within their teams.
 SEAC also plays a key role in Merriwa’s Annual Awards Night, a pivotal night on the Merriwa calendar, celebrating Merriwa’s employees and their achievements.

 SEAC is one of the many channels Merriwa employs to foster inclusion, integration and celebration of workplace diversity within the workplace.
+SEAC members are supported in their professional development journey.

 The health and wellbeing of our team is a priority at Merriwa, and the Merriwa Health and Wellbeing Plan has been developed and implemented based on employee feedback, highlighting areas of importance to our teams.
 We have introduced the following at Merriwa: